Bristol-Myers posts strong second quarter earnings as Eliquis, Orencia surprise

 Revenue in the quarter was $6.27 billion, compared with Wall Street expectations of $6.11 billion.

-Sales of Eliquis rose 24 percent to $2.04 billion and Orencia sales rose 9 percent to $778 million.
+Sales of Eliquis rose 24% to $2.04 billion and Orencia sales rose 9% to $778 million.
 Both drugs performed better than analysts expected.

-Opdivo sales were also up 12 percent to $1.82 billion.
-Despite strong sales for Opdivo, there has been widespread investor concerns about competition from Merck & Co’s rival treatment Keytruda, which has surpassed Opdivo in sales in recent quarters.
+Opdivo sales were also up 12% to $1.82 billion.
+Despite strong sales for Opdivo, there has been widespread investor concerns about competition from Merck & Co’s (MRK.N) rival treatment Keytruda, which has surpassed Opdivo in sales in recent quarters.
+The company said they expect additional pressure on Opdivo’s sales next year.

 The lung cancer data released on Wednesday is unlikely to allay those concerns.